mamdouh-abbas/mamdouh-abbas.github.io/_posts/2016-03-24-migrating_database.markdown

    {% for tag in page.tags %} {{ tag }} {% endfor %}

-`Migrating Database`: After any changes on database in rails application, you must assure that changes have been applied to the database it self, this is called `Migration`.
+`Migrating Database`: After any changes on database in rails application using ruby code, you must assure that changes have been applied to the database it self, this is called `Migration`.

-Or converting ruby code to build database tables, columns, properties, and so on.
+Or converting ruby code to build database tables, columns, properties, changes, and so on.

 This can be done using `rake` or "ruby make" command.